kanwaekan/kans-blog/_posts/2022-10-09-librett-os.markdown

 ### Gist of the Blog

-**Monolithic OS** has several shortcomings be it **performance**, **security** concerns of modules in **kernel address space**, or failure to **recover** from a fault/crash. **Libertt OS** tries to address these issues by delegating some traditional **kernel responsibilities** as **services** in the user space, allowing applications to dynamically switch to **dedicated libraries**(libOS) that directly interact with physical hardware on runtime, recoverability, runtime upgrades and much more…
+**Monolithic OS** has several shortcomings be it **performance**, **security** concerns of modules in **kernel address space**, or failure to **recover** from a fault/crash. **Libertt OS** tries to address these issues by delegating some traditional **kernel responsibilities** as **services** in the user space, allowing applications to dynamically switch to between physical and virtualized hardware interface on runtime, recoverability, runtime upgrades and much more…

 ### Here are a few things to discuss before setout

+#### What's Kernel?
+Kernel as the name implies, is the core part of Operating System that has virtually complete control over the system.
+Over the years, different kernel architechture evolved aimed at assigning responsibilities of a kernel.

-#### What is a Monolithic Kernel?
+#### What is a Monolithic Kernel then?
 ![Monolithic Kernel](https://wiki.osdev.org/images/a/aa/Monolithic.png)

-OS tries to provide every conceivable service(a bit of exaggeration, of course) as an ingrained generic driver/module under one bundle.
+Kernel tries to provide every conceivable service(a bit of exaggeration, of course) as an ingrained generic driver/module under one bundle.
 This can quickly lead to bloated code, which isn't tailored to meet application quirks.
 With a large surface area, attackers can exploit poorly designed modules.
 Furthermore, overarching responsibilities and promises inhibit the ability to redesign and integrate new ideas.
 ![Problems](https://raw.githubusercontent.com/kanwaekan/kans-blog/main/6wcl94.jpg)